-IUSB 2023-2024 Tuition Rates & Fees
+IUSB 2025-2026 Tuition Rates & Fees

-Undergraduate Tuition In-State Out-of-State 12-18 Credit Hours (flat fee) \$4,176 \$11,108
+Undergraduate Tuition In-State Out-of-State 12-18 Credit Hours (flat fee) \$3,858.39 \$11,162.27

-Fee Name/Description Fee Value

-Health & Human Services Undergraduate Program Fee \$12.24 per unit (up to 15 credits)

-Student Services Fee >6 hours \$343.37/semester
+Fee Name/Description Fee Value Health & Human Services Undergraduate Program Fee \$12.60 per unit (up to 15 credits) Student Services Fee >6 hours \$353.67/semester DH Instrument fee \$250.00/semester

-Student Activity Fee \$65.88

-Online Course Fees \$50.00/credit hour

-DH Instrument fee \$250.00/semester

-^{}In addition to instruments purchased by students, a rental fee is charged for use of IU instruments in the laboratories and the clinics.
+In addition to instruments purchased by students, a rental fee is charged for use of IU instruments in the laboratories and the clinics.
 The fee is based on the cost to IU to provide this service.
 The instrument rental fee is charged each semester enrolled in the program, even if hygiene courses are not enrolled.
 Students should plan to follow the suggested degree plan to minimize costs.

-For updated tuition and fees see: https://www.iusb.edu/students/financial-aid/cost.html University fee list search:
+For updated tuition and fees see: https://southbend.iu.edu/administration/bursar/tuition-and-fees/index.html